-The majority of parents arrive on Saturday to take part in both the Sunday and Monday programs and activities.
+The majority of parents arrive on Saturday to take part in both the Sunday and Monday programs and events.

-Since all graduates will depart from Boston College on Monday in late afternoon or early evening, parents should plan to do so, too, unless they wish to extend their stay for personal reasons.
+Since all graduates will depart from Boston College on Monday in late afternoon or early evening, parents should plan to do so too.

 To alleviate prolonged delays and heavy traffic congestion after the school diploma ceremonies, we request your cooperation with the following recommendations: